grisu/gricli/src/main/resources/help/commands/about.md

-version:                     This is the version of Gricli you are using. grisu frontend version:      The interface used to communicate with Grisu. grisu backend:               They Grisu backend (BeSTGRID or BeSTGRID-DEV) grisu backend host:          The Grisu host. grisu backend version:       The version of Grisu used by Gricli.
+version:                     This is the version of Gricli you are using. grisu frontend version:      The interface used to communicate with Grisu. grisu backend:               They Grisu backend (BeSTGRID or DEV) grisu backend host:          The Grisu host. grisu backend version:       The version of Grisu used by Gricli.
 documentation:               Where you may find further help and information.